Website accessibility

 The separation of systems into front and backend emerged in development because it made it easier to build rich websites leaving the server to provide data, with a front-end that provides views and controls on that data.

 Notanant is a bit older than this (we started it in 2002 and had elements of a Javascript front-end in 2005), so a typical Notanant site still uses server-side rendering, but since we separated out content and form, and have been using component-based design since forever, this doesn't restrict the flexibility of Notanant as a platform.
-More particularly, Notanant is designed to be output neutral, so can be used as a 'JSON-server' if required (in addition to HTML4, HTML5, RSS or even WAP).
-Importantly, the server still needs to process permission-based access rules before deciding what data to send, and what data wrapper to use.

 This means it is as easy to serve components wrapped as HTML components as it is to serve them as JSON components that then need to be wrapped and processing in by a Javascript framework.
 All the Notanant components can be accessed as JSON or HTML snippets as required.